EXP-code/EXP-container/HPCCM/Ubuntu/README.md

 The 'shell' recipe uses primitive shell commands rather than the more portable `generic_cmake()` recipe.
-This is a bit of a hack, but it works and may be useful for sitauations that require a more complex recipe.
+This is a bit of a hack, but it works and may be a useful starting point for sitauations that require a more flexible recipe.

 ## Contents